 For more information on how we can support your institution to become a tobacco-free campus contact ASH Scotland's Engagement team on 0131 225 4725 or email firstname.lastname@example.org

 Scottish colleges and universities are encouraged to sign up to the NUS Scotland/Scottish Student Sport Healthy Body Healthy Mind Award (funded by the Scottish Government).

 The award requires colleges and universities to work together with their associated student associations and sports unions on health improvement projects.
-The award focuses on the links between sport, physical activity, tobacco prevention and mental health.
-It encourages sport and recreational programmes as a means to support mental wellbeing.
-It encourages sign-posting to student services and appropriate external organisations for mental health and stop smoking support, while developing creative approaches designed to discourage people from taking up smoking.
-For more information on taking part in the 2016/17 award contact Kira Weir, NUS Scotland at Kira.Weir@nus-scotland.org.uk
+The award focuses on the links between physical activity, smoking and mental health.
+It encourages sport and recreational programmes as a means to support health and mental wellbeing.
+It encourages sign-posting to student services and appropriate external organisations for mental health and stop-smoking support, while developing creative approaches designed to discourage students from taking up smoking.
+For more information on taking part in the 2018/19 award contact Katie Gowing from NUS Scotland at Katie.Gowing@nus-scotland.org.uk.

 For more information on the Healthy Body Healthy Mind Award visit the Think Positive website.